 Urine Drug Screening & Standardized Laboratory Tests:

 To include blood and urinalysis.
 This may be conducted to further assess your medical condition and ability to participate in treatment.
 A urine pregnancy test will be conducted on appropriate occasions.
 An EKG may also be performed if you are over 50 years of age or have a cardiac history.
-The State of New Jersey also requires that each Seabrook patient be given a Mantoux screening for tuberculosis.
+The State of New Jersey and Pennsylvania also requires that each Seabrook patient be given a Mantoux screening for tuberculosis.
 This test is not performed if you have previously tested positive, have been tested in the last six months or are currently pregnant.
 In this case, written documentation must be supplied at time of admission.

 History & Physical Exam: